 Why is making procurement more attractive to stakeholders so important?
 It’s critical to increasing the procurement organization’s influence over the half of the company’s spend it doesn’t control—and, by extension, increasing the effectiveness of how that spend is managed.

-Part two in the series will explore the step-change coming to digital procurement.
+Next blogs in the series explore the step-change coming to digital procurement.

 Part 2: Explore the step-change coming to digital procurement